minad/consult/README.md

   ;; Replace functions (consult-multi-occur is a drop-in replacement) (fset 'multi-occur #'consult-multi-occur)

+  ;; Optionally enable previews.
+Note that individual previews can be disabled ;; via customization variables.
+  (consult-preview-mode)

   ;; Optionally enable richer annotations during completion.
   ;; Must be in the :init section of use-package such that the mode gets ;; enabled right away.
 Note that this forces loading the package.